 In the opened window confirm that you want to reset Google Chrome settings to default by clicking the "Reset" button.

 Remove LinkSicle from Mozilla Firefox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "Linksicle".

 If you have problems with the removal of Linksicle, reset your Mozilla Firefox settings to default.

 Open Mozilla Firefox, at the top right corner of the main window click the Firefox menu,in the opened menu, click the "Open Help Menu" icon,

 Select "Troubleshooting Information".